 Filmmaker: Tod Lending

-This year marks the 50th anniversary of Martin Luther King's "I Have a Dream" speech on the steps of the Lincoln Memorial in Washington, DC.
-For many African-Americans it was a defining moment when their long-sought after civil rights were finally given a national voice; a turning point after which there could be no retreat.
-Dr King’s words at the march for 'jobs and justice' have served to inspire generations.
+For many African-Americans Martin Luther King's "I Have a Dream" speech on the steps of the Lincoln Memorial in Washington, DC was a defining moment when their long-sought after civil rights were finally given a national voice; a turning point after which there could be no retreat.
+Dr King's words at the march for 'jobs and justice' have served to inspire generations.

 Mayor Karen Freeman-Wilson is the first black woman to be elected mayor of Gary, Indiana.
 She believes that, were Dr King alive today, "he would continue in his efforts relative to economic equality, because he began to understand later in his life the relationship between economic achievement and racial equality".